GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0950 - In product controller file, i added upsert method.
 1010 - Added New upsert view for product and modified.
 1030 - Modified get method in product controller and rebulit the application.
+1040 - I saved and built the application and tested.
+It worked well without any error.

+                                                    Part-4

+            2022-12-1

+1200 - In product.js file, I changed data columns to match with table.

+1201 - By adding migration to product, this file added '20221201043548_AddMorePriceToProduct.cs'.

+1209 - In product.cs file, A new price lists is added and set it to required.

+1214 - After that, I added new three input field for different price lists in upsert file.

+1215 - Added url for Showing image of edit page in upsert file.

+1217 - In product home controller file, i modified the file to sent product lists to index view for home page.

+1218 - In index file, Displayed all products from the list recieved.

+0203 - After a long break, I tested the application and it worked without any error.